quhack/dfeqa/README.md

   - `groups` The column containing identifiers where multiple groups have been summarised.
   - `min_range` Optional vertical line indicating the lower end of the range.
 Multiple lines can be drawn if a list is passed.
   - `max_range` As `min_range` above - intended to indicate upper end of range.
+  - `x_rescale` pass an integer specifying the number of values to skip between values on x-axis, or a list of the indexes of the values to keep in x-axis

 - `parse_text` Templating system for generating dynamic text.
   - `in_text` Text with variables surrounded by double curly-braces `{{` `}}` to indicate where text should be dynamically generated.
 If the braces only contain a variable name within the braces then the value of the variable is inserted in the text.
 If there are three segments separated by a vertical bar, then the first segment is a boolean condition; if true the second segment is returned, otherwise the last segment is returned.